Alluxio/alluxio/docs/en/Tiered-Locality.md

 If the user does nothing to provide tiered identity info, each entity will perform a localhost lookup to set its node-level identity info.
 If other locality tiers are left unset, they will not be used to inform locality decisions.
-To set the value for a locality tier, set the configuration property

 By default, the locality order is set to node,rack.